MaryamOmar/Neighborhood-Insight-Qurtubah/README.md

 ## METHODOLOGY
+- SQL was used to merge the multible scraped datasets into one table
 - Walkscore will be retrieved using www.walkscore.com API.
 - Street network will be retrieved using the Osmnx package.
 - Other data of neighborhood amenities will be scraped from google maps with the help of Apify & Octoparse.